-The Delaware Department of Education is revising the DPAS-II Teacher Rubric!
+The Delaware Department of Education is revising the DPAS-II Teacher Evaluation System!

 DPAS-II is the second edition of the Delaware Performance Appraisal System.
 Much has changed since the DPAS-II rubric was introduced several years ago.
-So, we are beginning a multi-year process to redesign the rubric so that it best meets the needs of Delaware’s teachers and students.
-The redesign will occur in the following phases:
+So, the DDOE is engaged in a multi-year process to redesign the rubric so that it best meets the needs of Delaware’s teachers and students.
+The redesign is occurring in the following phases:

 - 2018-2019: Rubric design by a Steering Committee of educators

 - 2019-2020: Phase I Implementation to test and revise the rubric, determine potential process changes, develop communications, training and resources

 - 2020-2021: Transition year to engage a broad group of stakeholders to prepare to pilot the rubric in multiple districts across the state